solana-foundation/core-community-call/call-notes/call_6.md

 **Mango Team:** Okay! yeah, it makes sense yeah.

-**Anonymous:** There shouldn't actually be any changes to that proposal because once we've committed to restarting at the coordinated restart slot there is going to be a hard Fork anyway and we will.
-So that will update this as far.
+**Anonymous:** There shouldn't actually be any changes to that proposal because once we've committed to restarting at the coordinated restart slot there is going to be a hard fork anyway and we will.
+So that will update the Sysvar.

 **Mango Team:** Okay, okay that's cool.